absolved/birdflock/README.txt

 On some computers, it gives some sort of error about "size(1000,1000)" being using in the setup function.
 If this happens, then take "size(1000,1000)" out of the setup function, and uncomment the settings function and it should work properly.
 ***********************************

+Acknowledgements and Citations:
+Images taken from www.aerialwallpapers.tumblr.com
+Crow soundfile taken from alfdroid@freesound.org. http://freesound.org/people/alfdroid/sounds/265264/

+(Some) of the math is explained in the PDFs.
+May add more if I get bored.